-The capital campaign is under way to raise funds for facilities upgrades at St. Joseph.
+The capital campaign continues to raise funds for facilities upgrades at St. Joseph.
 The upgrades will only encompass items supported by parishioners, as determined by listening sessions and other feedback.
 We will only undertake projects when we have raised sufficient financing for each segment; we intend to engage no long-term borrowing.

 Facility Study Report (detailed results of parish member voting)

 Facility Study Report Appendix (original documents, plan details)